The Riddle of the Sands (film): Development and scripting

 Several producers and directors had tried to make a film based on the novel but the Childers family had not wanted to sell the rights.
 This ceased to be a problem when the novel passed into the public domain.

-Tony Maylam and Drummond Challis, son of photographer Christopher Challis, formed a production company to make the film and succeeded in raising the finance from the Rank Organisation, who had recently decided to get back into film production.
+Tony Maylam and Drummond Challis, son of photographer Christopher Challis, formed a production company to make the film and succeeded in raising the finance from the Rank Organisation, who had recently decided to get back into film production, prompted by the success of Murder on the Orient Express (1974).
 Additional finance was provided by the National Film Finance Corporation.
 It was the feature film debut for both Challis and Maylam.
+Rank announced the project in January 1978 as part of a slate of films worth £8 million.

 The script was basically faithful to the novel although some details and the ending were changed.
 Maylam thought the novel "had a rather more anti-climactic ending, and we felt a more up-beat ending was essential for a feature film.
 But we feel it is still very much in the Childers style."